mjfactor/BoboBot/readme.md

 # BoboBot

 Install bobobot if you want to waste your time.
-Train it to be your personal assistant or just to have a conversation with it.
+Training this chatbot will a complete waste of time.
+But if you want to waste your time, go ahead.

 ## Installation
 Visit: https://pypi.org/project/boboBot/